4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 #### A. Add Table action Tag

-The process is quite similar as for TasksList custom template
+The process is quite similar as for TasksList custom template.

 Select the **List form Controller** and add this line in the **User Defined Runtime Attributes** (Identity inspector):